It’s always a good time for a tune-up!

 In the Employee Experience section of your Profile answer these questions: What does your organization value and how do those values shape your employee’s experience?
 What’s fun and enriching about working with you?

 Seasonal jobs can be the experience of a lifetime.
 The beauty of the Profile is that it allows you to fully present your organization’s culture, values, personality and expectations to job seekers.
 This allows them to do their due diligence and become educated and aware of what to expect, as well as know what they’ll be able to look forward to.
 That leads to the best possible match.
 Good matches make for happy staff, happy employers, happy guests, and reduce the potential for turnover.

-Some helpful tactics to make your Profile shine include:
+Some helpful tactics to make your Profile shine:

 Photos.
 Photos.
 Photos.

 We cannot emphasize enough how important good photos are!
 The images you present are of equal importance to the words and messaging you set forth.
 You know your own reaction when you stumble onto a website that has amazing photos.
-Instagram, a social media platform specifically for photo sharing, has over 300 million users.
-73% of Instagramers are between 15 and 35 years old.
+Instagram has over 300 million users for a reason!
+And did you know that 73% of Instagrammers are between 15 and 35 years old? – pretty squarely in the seasonal jobseeker age range.
 You have a beautiful, visual world.
 Share it!